PRISM: Video Dataset Condensation with Progressive Refinement and Insertion for Sparse Motion: Related Works

-\paragraph{Trajectory Matching} Rather than matching single-step gradients or feature distributions, these methods aim to match entire training trajectories.
-MTT~\cite{mtt_2022} developed techniques to create condensed datasets by mimicking the training trajectories of models trained on the original dataset, significantly improving distillation efficiency.
-DATM~\cite{lossless_2023} introduced difficulty-aligned trajectory matching to enable effective distillation without performance loss even as the synthetic dataset size changes.
-These approaches capture longer-range training dynamics, often resulting in better performance than single-step methods.
+\textbf{Trajectory Matching} seeks to synchronize entire training trajectories rather than matching single-step gradients or feature distributions.
+MTT~\citep{mtt_2022} developed techniques to create condensed datasets by mimicking the training trajectories of models trained on the original dataset.
+DATM~\citep{lossless_2023} introduced difficulty-aligned trajectory matching to enable effective distillation without performance loss even as the synthetic dataset size changes.
+Recently, the scope of this field has expanded to include multi-domain distillation to handle diverse data sources simultaneously~\citep{choi2025dam}.
+While these techniques have achieved remarkable success in the static image modality, extending them to video sequences remains challenging due to the exponential increase in the search space and complex temporal dependencies.